-3. Licensee shall procure and maintain liability insurance in an amount of not less than Four Hundred Thousand Dollars ($400,000) combined single limit (or the amount stated in the Maine Tort Claims Act as the same may be amended from time to time), covering claims for bodily injury, death and property damage and shall name the City as an additional insured with respect to such coverage.
+3. Licensee shall procure and maintain liability insurance in an amount of not less than Four Hundred Thousand Dollars ($400,000) combined single limit (or the amount stated in the Maine Tort Claims Act as the same may be amended from time to time), covering claims for bodily injury, death and property damage.
 This provision shall not be deemed a waiver of any defenses, immunities or limitations of liability or damages available to the City under the Maine Tort Claims Act, other Maine statutory law, judicial precedent, common law, or any other defenses, immunities or limitations of liability available to the City.
 Prior to execution of this Agreement, the Licensee shall furnish the City and thereafter maintain certificates evidencing all such coverages, which certificates shall guarantee thirty (30) days’ notice to the City of termination of insurance from the insurance provider or agent.
-Licensee shall also provide a copy of any endorsement naming the City as additional insured.
-A certificate that merely has a box checked under “Addl Insr”; or the like, or that merely states “the City of Portland is named as an Additional Insured,” will not be acceptable.
-Upon City’s request, Licensee shall provide City with a complete copy of any of the above-referenced policies.
+Upon City’s request, Licensee shall provide City with a complete copy of the above-referenced policies.
 Licensee shall be responsible for any and all deductibles and/or self-insured retentions.
 Licensee shall also require its contractors using the Licensed Area to provide the City with certificates evidencing the coverages set forth above.
 City’s acceptance or lack of acceptance of Licensee’s Certificate of Insurance or other evidence of insurance shall not be construed as a waiver of the Licensee’s obligation to obtain and maintain such insurance as required by this agreement.

 4. This Agreement is assignable to any subsequent owners of the building located on the land described on the approved site and subdivision plan for Maine Medical Center, 22 Bramhall Street, Portland, Maine, recorded in the Cumberland County Registry of Deeds in Plan Book __________, Page __________ (the “Site Plan”).

-5. This License may be revoked, with or without cause, upon one (1) month written notice from the City to the Licensee.
-This License shall automatically terminate in the event that the building shown on the site plan is destroyed, removed or otherwise ceases to exist on the site.
+5. This License shall automatically terminate in the event that the building shown on the site plan is destroyed, removed or otherwise ceases to exist on the site.
+This License may terminate upon mutual consent of the Parties.

 6. This instrument is a License and no provision hereof shall be construed as conveying an easement or other estate in land.
 This instrument shall be binding on LICENSOR’S successors and assigns.
 The parties agree that this Agreement may be recorded in the Cumberland County Registry of Deeds.